 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-So, if you get two or more years behind in paying your property taxes in North Dakota, the property will be forfeited to the county through a tax lien foreclosure.
+If you get two or more years behind in paying your property taxes in North Dakota, the property will be forfeited to the county through a tax lien foreclosure.
 Following this process, the county gets a tax deed (title) to your home.
 It will then sell your home to a new owner at a public auction.

 Again, if you don't pay your property taxes, the past-due amount becomes a lien on your home.
 Each state has a different tax sale process to collect delinquent taxes.